 Claude Code records each action in a local journal.
 This journal lets you verify which commands were executed and which permissions were used.

-Each journal entry contains the timestamp, tool type used, command executed, and result (success or failure).
-In practice, this journal is essential for enterprise compliance audits.
+Each session records the tools used, commands executed, and results.
+In practice, this traceability is essential for enterprise compliance audits.

-Specifically, SFEIR recommends establishing a weekly action journal review for sensitive projects.
+SFEIR recommends establishing a weekly session history review for sensitive projects.
 This practice takes 10 minutes and helps detect security policy deviations before they become incidents.